What Is Bitcoin?

 What is a Bitcoin node?

-“Bitcoin node” is a term used to describe a program that interacts with the Bitcoin network in some way.
+The phrase “Bitcoin node” refers to a software that interacts with the Bitcoin network in some manner.
 It can be anything from a mobile phone operating a Bitcoin wallet to a dedicated computer that stores a full copy of the blockchain.

 Full nodes